marhoy/nrk-download/README.md

 # nrkdownload
 ![Supports python 2.7, 3.3, 3.4, 3.5, 3.6](https://img.shields.io/badge/python-2.7%2C%203.3%2C%203.4%2C%203.5%2C%203.6-brightgreen.svg "Supported Python versions")

+This is a commandline tool to download programs and series from NRK (Norwegian public broadcaster).
+It supports both TV, Radio and PodCast content.
+The tool is written in Python, and is compatible with Python 2.7 and 3.x.
+It has been tested under both Linux, Mac OS X and Windows.

 As of autumn 2018, NRK has started to require a secret key in the header of the API requests.
 As far as I know, this is currently the only download-tool that works even after these restrictions.

-This is yet another commandline tool to download programs and series from NRK (Norwegian public broadcaster).
-It supports both TV, Radio and PodCast content.

-The tool is written in Python, and is compatible with Python 2.7 and 3.x.
-It has been tested under both Linux, MacOS and Windows.
+There is also geo-restrictions on some of the content, so some content might not be available outside Norway.

 ## How is this tools different than others?
 When you download a program with this tool, it doesn't just download that file.
 If the program is part of a series, directories for that series and season is created.
 And the file is automatically named according to its episode and season number.
 Subtitles and additional images are also automatically downloaded.
 The subtitles are automatically embedded in the .m4v-file, so you could decide to delete the .srt-file.
 (I have found that in some tools (like VLC), the support for included subtitles is not perfect.
 That's why the separate .srt-file is also there.)

-The idea behind this is that the downloaded programs should integrate seamlessly into you favorite media server, e.g. [Plex](http://www.plex.tv).
-If you for example download all the episodes of the very popular series SKAM, you would get a directory-structure like this:
+The idea behind all of this is that the downloaded programs should integrate seamlessly into you favorite media server, e.g. [Plex](http://www.plex.tv).
+If you for example download all the episodes of the popular series SKAM, you would get a directory-structure like this:

 ```
 SKAM